-- Capital risk mitigation and scale: Public budgets are especially strained after the COVID-19 pandemic, due to reduced fiscal revenues and increased public spending.
+• Capital risk mitigation and scale: Public budgets are especially strained after the COVID-19 pandemic, due to reduced fiscal revenues and increased public spending.
 In such a context, and with the private sector lined up with commitments and mandates to invest in the net zero transition, it is paramount that public finance capital sources are used optimally to catalyze that investment.
-Guarantees or blended finance structures, in which the risk and return are asymmetrically distributed, are increasingly being touted as ways to mitigate investment risk at scale. - Policy developments, rather than project design improvements, will be key to catalyzing the scaling up of investment.
+Guarantees or blended finance structures, in which the risk and return are asymmetrically distributed, are increasingly being touted as ways to mitigate investment risk at scale.

+- Policy developments, rather than project design improvements, will be key to catalyzing the scaling up of investment.
 Interventions with governments and public institutions need to address specific areas in enabling environments that are preventing the inflows of investment.
 An immediate priority would be to scale up technical assistance in emerging and developing economies, where the greatest investment and capacity building needs are. - Capacity building support for capital mobilization: Most developing countries lack institutional capacity to develop cohesive and comprehensive capital-raising strategies linked to their climate objectives and other developmental targets.
 International institutions and governments have put capital aside to provide technical assistance to developing countries to operationalize and support the execution of their NDCs; however, these pockets of money often support initiatives that are narrow in scope and lack coordination between efforts.
-There is an opportunity to provide patient and coordinated technical support to emerging and developing economies to design and execute plans to attract capital to fulfill national climate and developmental objectives.
+There is an opportunity to provide patient and coordinated technical support to emerging and developing economies to design and execute plans to attract capital to fulfill national climate and developmental objectives. - Policy financing pipeline development: DFIs and investors in public debt solutions have the chance to use debt documentation and covenants as a tool to enforce certain policy actions that support the transition to net zero.